Skip to main content

 Technical Issues

-As a final example, technical issues on your new platform can compound issues.
-Underwhelming page speed, crawl errors, and broken internal links can come together to make the job of search engines that bit more difficult.
+Underwhelming page speed, crawl errors, and broken internal links often go hand-in-hand.
+And together they can make the job of search engines more difficult than it needs to be.

 To add to that, many of these technical considerations are direct ranking factors themselves.
-You need to make sure that your new website isn’t just fancy looking, but also quick out of the blocks and optimised to compete.
+You need to make sure that your new website doesn't just look the part.
+It also needs to be slick, lightning fast, and optimised with crawlers, LLMs and humans in mind

 How Long Does SEO Recovery Take After Migration?